uemurm/5-9-scorer/JOURNAL.md

 * [x] Undo score inputs.
 * [x] Double the score in the next rack if all players get the same score.
 * [ ] Manage ball-selection after each pocketing.
+  * [x] Select 5-ball when starting a game, proceeding to next rack or resetting game.
+  * [ ] Preserve ball selection after each pocketing.
 * [ ] Support portrait mode.
 * [x] Show start time.
 * [ ] Show end time.